neoforged/.github/primers/26.2/index.md

 The previous data types of `RGBA8`, `RED8`, `RED8I`, `DEPTH32` can be represented using one of these `GpuFormat`s, though their mappings do not have one-to-one parity for the GL codes previously used.

+### Rewriting Vertex Formats

+`VertexFormat` along with `VertexFormatElement` has been partially rewritten into a more dynamic framework.
+There is no longer a set of existing `VertexFormatElement`s.
+Instead, the elements are constructed when building the `VertexFormat` by adding attributes via `$Builder#addAttribute`.
+A `VertexFormat` can define at most sixteen elements or attributes, each providing at least the name and `GpuFormat`.

+`VertexFormat$IndexType` and `VertexFormat$Mode` have also been moved into their own `IndexType` and `PrimitiveTopology` enums, respectively.
+This is because `RenderPipeline`s can now define up to sixteen vertex buffers with different `VertexFormat`s, but must be applied to the same `PrimitiveTopology`.
+This expansion also allows for up to eight `ColorTargetState`s; though, it must match the number of color attachments specified as part of a `RenderPass`.

 ### Bind Group Layouts

 `BindGroupLayout` is a collection of sampler names and `$UniformDescription`s, replacing the single list of sampler names and `RenderPipeline#UniformDescription`.
 Due to this separate object, `RenderPipeline$Snippet`s that were made up of only samplers and uniforms are now decoupled, allowing for a modular, non-repeatable implementation when dealing with many pipelines and layouts.
 All vanilla layouts are stored in `BindGroupLayouts` and are attached to a `RenderPipeline` via `RenderPipeline$Builder#withBindGroupLayout`.